 A Second-to-Die policy from Vaughn, Geiger & Associates gives your beneficiaries the means to pay off your estate taxes without having to liquidate the personal assets you’ve worked hard to attain.
 And because the policy insures more than one person, you’ll also enjoy a lower premium, and the total cost of the insurance will be cheaper than the estate taxes your beneficiaries will be liable to pay.

 Due to the specialized nature of Second-to-Die insurance, some limitations may apply.
-It’s important to discuss your options with an insurance specialist from Vaughn, Geiger & Associates to determine the right amount coverage for you and your family.
+It’s important to discuss your options with an insurance agent from Vaughn, Geiger & Associates to determine the right amount coverage for you and your family.

 *Federal income tax laws are complex and subject to change.
 Neither Nationwide nor its representatives give legal or tax advice.
 Please consult your attorney or tax advisor for answers to specific questions.